 I have a longstanding interest in the relationship between heritage and photography.
 This subject formed the focus of my doctoral research, and I continue to explore the intersections of these fields through writing and visual practice.
 The below galleries provide some examples of this work.

-More recently I have become interested in the non-human dimensions of photography, and will be contributing a chapter on this theme for the forthcoming publication Heritage Ecologies (edited by Þóra Pétursdóttir and Torgeir Rinke Bangstad).
+More recently I have become interested in the non-human dimensions of photography, and have contributed a chapter on this theme for the forthcoming publication Heritage Ecologies (edited by Þóra Pétursdóttir and Torgeir Rinke Bangstad).

 A selection of images taken during fieldwork in Cambodia using my trusty Canon AE-1 camera.
 An attempt to explore slow production in the face of the flood of digital images now produced at the site every day.